 Cold wallets are better suited for those traders and investors who want to store their Bitcoins for months or even years.
 These investors are often called 'HODLers' as they are looking to hold their BTC coins for a long period to ensure major gains.
 They don't have the urgent need to access their coins and they just want their cryptocurrency funds to be secure.

 These are cold storage hardware wallets that come in the form of a physical device that often looks like a flash drive.
 These crypto wallets handle the public keys and addresses individually and usually feature buttons and a screen for manoeuvring.
 There is no battery inside and they can be connected to a computer.
 You can access the device using their native desktop app.
 Hardware wallets often are the most expensive but deliver the best security.

 These are hot wallets that come in the form of software programs and mobile apps.
 Over the course of the last few years, software wallets have become increasingly advanced offering high-end security combined with enhanced accessibility and trading features for crypto brokers and investors.
 Software wallets can be further categorised into:

 This is another type of physical wallet that secures your BTC tokens by printing the keys in a QR coded form.
-They keep your private keys offline but are the least user-friendly of all types of wallet.
+As they can't be connected to the internet it's an offline wallet They keep your private keys offline but are the least user-friendly of all types of wallets.
 Paper wallets or purses used to be highly popular prior to the emergence of hardware wallets but their popularity has reduced since then.